"A family tree can wither if nobody tends its roots."

 Elvira Ciolli Del Principe

 Elvira married Pietro around the age of 14 in approx 1888.
 We know she had at least 15 children.
 She came from a large family herself.
 Brothers Amelio and Carmino (Charles) arrived aboard the Britannia on May 1, 1890.
 Other siblings living in America were Henry, Gemma, Angelica, and Sparanza.
-I believe the photo below is of Elvira and her sister Gemma Leone, although I couldn’t tell you which woman is Elvira!
-Gemma Leone lived across the street from Elvira and she is was Aunt Phyllis’ godmother.
+I believe the photo below is of Elvira and her sister although I couldn’t tell you which woman is Elvira nor which sister this is!
+Gemma Leone lived across the street from Elvira and she is was Aunt Phyllis’ godmother, however we don’t believe that the 2nd woman is Gemma.

 Now we may have discovered our first link to family in Italy.
 Through correspondence with a B&B in Pescasseroli, Salvatore writes